Misuki743/CP-templates/README.md

 # MAYBE, IF I HAVE NOTHING TO DO

-- BostanMori: implement the one that keeps polynomials in DFT form during process
 - rewrite treap/persistent treap to support mataining monoid
 - rewrite HLD to make it works on non-commutative monoid
 - lichaoSegmentTree